mrocklin/blog/_posts/work/2016-12-27-dask-custom.md

 ### Task Schedulers

 So instead people use task schedulers like Celery, Luigi, or Airflow.
-These systems track hundreds of *tasks* which is just some normal Python function that runs on some normal Python data.
+These systems track hundreds of *tasks*, each of which is just a normal Python function that runs on some normal Python data.
 The task scheduler tracks dependencies between tasks and so runs as many as it can at once if they don't depend on each other.

 This is a far more granular approach than the Big-Bulk-Collection approach of MapReduce and Spark.
 However systems like Celery, Luigi, and Airflow are also